 MOD ACP/24A21A5/1#49965

 5.447F In the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active).
-These services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0 and ITU-R RS.1632-0.
-(WRC-15)
+Resolution 229 (Rev.WRC-12) applies.
+(WRC-19)

 Reasons: A long-term solution that requires less regulation should Recommendations ITU-R M.1638 or M.1849 be updated again in the future, while creating no additional constraints to the mobile service, and also ensuring protection of the radiolocation service.